-- Can Ticker Symbols Change?
+- Can a Ticker Symbol Change?

 - What Are the Best Ticker Symbols?

-- Do Cryptocurrencies Have Ticker Symbols?
+- Do Cryptocurrencies Have a Ticker Symbol?

 The ticker tape machine was invented by Thomas Edison in the mid-1800s and was used until 1970.
 It is the first iteration of our modern-day stock ticker that is now entirely digital.

-You read that right, there are some rules on how to decide on a ticker symbol.
+You read that right; there are some rules on how to decide on a ticker symbol.

-If they trade on the NASDAQ exchange they can be up to five letters or less.
+If they trade on the NASDAQ exchange, they can be up to five letters or less.

 Why the discrepancy?
-There is probably a reason for it but in all honesty, it’s not important.
+There is probably a reason for it, but in all honesty, it’s not important.
 There is nothing significant about a stock’s symbol other than being used as a unique identifier.

 In 2016, Canadian eCommerce giant Shopify (NYSE: SHOP) became the first Canadian stock on the TSX to trade with a four-letter ticker symbol.
-Stocks that are dual-listed in Canada and the US generally use the same ticker symbol on each exchange.
+Stocks dual-listed in Canada and the US generally use the same ticker symbol on each exchange.

 You might notice that some companies have several different versions of their stock.
-A great example of this is Alphabet (NASDAQ: GOOGL) which has the GOOGL Class A shares and GOOG Class C shares.
-Warren Buffett’s Berkshire Hathaway has the same structure as it has the BRK.
+A great example is Alphabet (NASDAQ: GOOGL), which has the GOOGL Class A shares and GOOG Class C shares.
+Warren Buffett’s Berkshire Hathaway has the same structure as the BRK.
 A shares and BRK.B shares.
 What gives?

-A quick glance at the US ticker symbol rules shows that there is a use for nearly every letter of the alphabet!
+A glance at the US ticker symbol rules shows that there is a use for nearly every letter of the alphabet!

 For example, a U after the ticker symbol denotes that these are Units of a stock.